Redesigning an e-commerce website and increasing mobile adoption by 32% and revenue by 28%

-Led the end-to-end design and achieved 28% revenue increase and 30% mobile adoption in the first quarter after launch
+Led the end-to-end design and optimised search experience and mobile responsiveness to achieve 28% revenue increase and 32% mobile adoption and 30% reduction in bounce rate.

 Web Design